The Boltzmann-Grad Limit of the Lorentz Gas in a Union of Lattices: The transition kernels

 \subsection{Definitions; collision kernels and transition kernels}

 We will now give the explicit formulas for the collision kernels $p^{(\psi)}$ and $p^{(\psi'\to\psi)}$ appearing in Theorem \ref{limitflightprocessexplTHM}.
 It should be noted that Theorem \ref{limitflightprocessexplTHM} is a reformulation of \cite[Theorem 4.6]{jMaS2019}, in our special case of $\scrP$ being a finite union of grids.
 Crucially, our main result, Theorem \ref{MAINTHM}, is required to ensure that the assumptions in \cite[Theorem 4.6]{jMaS2019} are fulfilled.
 We also use the fact that any integral over the space $\Sigma$ with respect to the measure $\mm$ can be reduced to an integral over $\tPsi$, since $\mm(\Sigma\setminus\tPsi)=0$; and in the statement of Theorem \ref{limitflightprocessexplTHM} we view $\mm$ as a probability measure on $\Psi$, via the bijection $\psi\leftrightarrow\sigma^\psi$ between $\Psi$ and $\tPsi$.
+The defining formulas for the collision kernels are \cite[(3.41) and (3.44)]{jMaS2019}\footnote{See also \eqref{ktranslMAMS} below.}